 Family members and friends are welcome to call Colorado Springs Detox Center in order to receive an update about their loved one, but we currently do not offer visitation.

 Yes.
 Smoking and vaping are allowed in designated outdoor areas, but all tobacco and nicotine products must be brought to the facility unopened and in their original packaging.
 They will be inspected upon arrival.
-Teens are not allowed to vape.

 Our boutique center has a maximum of 18 clients at a time with a 3 to1 staff-to-client ratio.
 Clients have comfortable double rooms with a private bath, and private rooms are available for an additional flat fee of $5,000 for your entire stay.

 We help young adults, adults, and their families overcome challenges with drugs, alcohol, mental health issues, trauma, and addiction in Colorado Springs, Colorado.

 We understand taking the first step is difficult.
 There is no shame or guilt in asking for help or more information.
 We are here to support you in any way we can.